 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
-ASU 2016-13 changes the impairment model for most financial assets and certain other instruments, which now requires a forward-looking impairment model based on expected losses rather than incurred losses.
+ASU 2016-13 changes the impairment model for most financial assets and certain other instruments, which will now require a forward-looking impairment model based on expected losses rather than incurred losses.
 The guidance also requires increased disclosures.
-ASU 2016-13 will be effective beginning with the first quarter of the Company's fiscal year 2021 and is to be applied using a modified retrospective transition method.
-Early adoption is permitted.
-The Company does not plan to early adopt the guidance and is currently evaluating the effect ASU 2016-13 will have on the Company's Consolidated Financial Statements and disclosures.
+ASU 2016-13 will be effective beginning with the first quarter of the Company's fiscal year 2021 and will be applied using a modified retrospective transition method.
+While early adoption is permitted, the Company does not plan to early adopt the guidance.
+The Company is currently evaluating the effect ASU 2016-13 will have on the Company's Consolidated Financial Statements and disclosures.